Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 ### `item.templates`

 > [!IMPORTANT]
-> This configuration implements the same concepts already presented in the [Filtered Routing](#filtered-record-routing-item-templatetemplate_name) section.
+> This configuration implements the same concepts already presented in the [Filtered Record Routing](#filtered-record-routing-item-templatetemplate_name) section.

 Semicolon-separated list of _item templates_, which specify the rules to enable the _filtering routing_.
 The list should describe a set of templates in the following form: